The double letters are:

 They each have two sounds, hard[1] and soft.
 They are also unions of opposing principles:[2]

-In the Gra and Ari Trees, the double letters are vertical paths communicating between Sephiroth in adjacent Pillars.
+In the Gra and Ari Trees, the double letters are vertical paths communicating between Sephiroth in the various Pillars.

 Please note that the assignations above are those taught by the Gra.
 That system assigns their correspondences by matching their order in the Alef-Bet to the order in which they are named in chapter 4 of Sefer Yetzirah.
 Hermetic Qabalah assigns them differently, saying that: